ndongmo/Board-games-library/README.md

-# Board-games-library
+# Board games library
-Client-Server library for board games
+tgLib is a Client-Server library for board games.